 The University of Buckingham is an active member of Enterprise Educators UK, the national network for supporting and developing enterprise education.

 The National Association of College and University Entrepreneurs (NACUE) is a national organisation that supports and represents university enterprise societies and student entrepreneurs to drive the growth of entrepreneurship across the UK.

-You may apply either through the national UCAS university admissions system, or at any time directly to the University using our own online application form.
+You may apply either through the national UCAS university admissions system or at any time directly to the University using our own online application form.

-Because of our two-year degree we find that the age range of our student body varies between those who have recently completed A-levels (or equivalent) to more mature students.
+Because of our two-year degree, we find that the age range of our student body varies between those who have recently completed A-levels (or equivalent) to more mature students.
 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 Wherever possible, you will be invited to the University to meet the Admissions Tutor for an informal interview and to have a tour of our campus.
-If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be conducted by skype, email or phone.
+If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be contacted by Skype, email or phone.

 We offer high quality, traditional Oxbridge-style teaching, which leads to our degrees being recognised around the world.
 The standards of degrees and awards are safeguarded by distinguished external examiners – senior academic staff from other universities in the UK – who approve and moderate assessed work.

 Most of our academic staff teach for three terms out of four, with the remaining term used for research.
 Because of this, we have no difficulty in attracting high calibre, highly respected lecturers, many of whom also have a background in business or industry and can offer networking opportunities for students.